Sarkozy on defensive in bitter final election battle

 Sarkozy needs about 80 percent of Le Pen voters behind him to win, but surveys show only 44-60 percent plan to back him.

-Weighing in to back Sarkozy, Fillon said Mediapart's purported document was "false" or "impossible to verify" and said it was ridiculous to talk of 50 million euros (40.67 million pounds) when the campaign cost 20 million and had publicly available accounts.
+Weighing in to back Sarkozy, Fillon said Mediapart's purported document was "false" or "impossible to verify" and said it was ridiculous to talk of 50 million euros when the campaign cost 20 million and had publicly available accounts.

 Mediapart, staffed by a number of veteran French newspaper and news agency journalists, printed a copy of a 2006 document in Arabic, apparently signed by Gaddafi's former intelligence chief Moussa Koussa, which stated his government would pay 50 million euros for Sarkozy's campaign.
 It called for an inquiry.